When Will This Fall Off My Credit Report?

 Oftentimes there’s a bit of confusion as to what isn’t on a credit report.
 Marital status, bank account information, and most utility payments aren’t part of your credit profile.
 However, utility payments that have been passed to collections or defaulted most likely will be reported to the credit agencies.

-A note about credit scores: The two most largely used credit scoring models are FICO® and VantageScore®.
-And while many people think there’s only one credit score, it turns out there are many.
+The two most largely used credit scoring models are FICO® and VantageScore®.
+And while many people think there’s only one credit score, you actually have many different credit scores.
 There’s also what’s called an Auto Credit Score, which is calculated by FICO.
 It’s used by automobile lenders to gauge your creditworthiness.

 What Can Negatively Impact My Credit Score?